ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Introduction

-Before any information can be exchanged in an end-to-end encrypted system, two things must happen.
-First, participants in the system must provide the service operator with any public keys they wish to use to receive messages.
+Before any information can be exchanged in an end-to-end encrypted system, two things must happen: First, participants in the system must provide the service operator with any public keys they wish to use to receive messages.
 Second, the service operator must somehow distribute these public keys amongst the participants that wish to communicate with each other.